spencerpauly/use-firebase-multiple-file-upload/README.md

 ### Future Plans

 I plan to expand the modularity of this and make an npm module for it if there's any interest in that.
-It will need a little refactoring and a codepen example, so expect that within the next couple of months.
+Let me know if this interest you and I can update this and make a better version for you in ~1 week.